grahamrobbo/MST2020/README.md

 ![mastering sap logo](img/mastering-sap-logo.png)

-# Building and Deploying SAPUI5 Applications
+# Continuously Building and Deploying SAPUI5 Applications

 This repository contains the supporting material for the Mastering SAP Technologies 2020 session about my [SAPUI5](https://sapui5.hana.ondemand.com/) development environment and workflow.

 It also contains the sample UI5 application used in the demos.

-_Caveat - my development environment is constantly changing.
+_Caveat - my development environment is constantly changing and hopefully improving.
 This content was accurate as at the middle of July 2020.
 It will have almost certainly changed by now._

 Enjoy!